-As part of your job, you may have access to personal information regarding other Company employees or applicants, including information regarding their employment history, personal contact information, compensation, health information, or performance and disciplinary matters.
-This information is confidential and should be shared only with those who have a business need to know.
-It should not be shared outside the Company unless there is a valid legal or business reason to share the information and you have written approval from your manager and the General Counsel.
+As part of your job, you may have access to personal information regarding other Company employees or applicants, including information about their employment history, personal contact information, compensation, health information, marital status, national identification number or similar information or performance and disciplinary matters.

+While data privacy laws may vary by country and even by state, you must always work under the premise that personal information is confidential.
+Further, all this information is to only be used lawfully and properly and should be shared only with those who have a valid business need to know.
+This information should not be shared outside the Company unless there is a valid legal or business reason to share such information and, where applicable, you have written approval from your manager and the General Counsel.

-G. Third Party Information and Third-Party Intellectual Property
+G. Third Party Information and Third-Party Intellectual Property or others and may result in legal liability.

 Customers, suppliers, and others disclose confidential information to the Company for business purposes.
 It is the responsibility of every employee to protect and maintain the confidentiality of this information.
-Failure to protect customer and third-party information may damage relations with customers, suppliers, or others and may result in legal liability.
+Failure to protect customer and third-party information may damage relations with customers, suppliers,